AbdoMgdy/sentri-dashboard/README.md

 # Sentri Dashboard

 ## Description
-A Dashbaord made in vue
+A Dashbaord made in vue open the demo and link your facebook page in settings.

 ## Project setup
 ```